kylek29/ti-layout-swapper/README.md

     - Triggers Tab:
         - New... → Begin the Task "On a schedule" → Weekly, Recur every 1 week → Monday, Tuesday, Wednesday, Thursday, Friday, Start: current-date, 6:30:00 AM, "enabled" checked, hit OK
         - New... → Begin the Task "On a schedule" →
-            Start: current-date, 6:30:00 AM {whatever time you want}
+            - Start: current-date, 6:30:00 AM {whatever time you want}
-            Weekly → Recur every 1 week → Monday, Tuesday, Wednesday, Thursday, Friday Enabled → checked
+            - Weekly → Recur every 1 week → Monday, Tuesday, Wednesday, Thursday, Friday
+            - Enabled → checked
-            Hit OK
+            - Hit OK
     - Actions Tab:
-        - New... → Action "Start a program" → Program/Script: *browser to tilayoutswap.exe locaton and selection .exe* → Add arguments: -layout 'MY_LAYOUT_FILE.LTI' → Start in: Populate the folder that the exe is located in.
+        - New... → Action "Start a program" → Program/Script: *browse to tilayoutswap.exe locaton and selection .exe* → Add arguments: -layout 'MY_LAYOUT_FILE.LTI' → Start in: Populate the folder that the exe is located in.
 Hit OK.
     - Remaining tabs → Configure as you see fit.